alo9507/JustKeepClicking/content/blog/domain-driven-authentication/index.md

 `AuthDataStore`
 </br>
-An on-device cache for persisting an AuthSession between application launches
+An on-device cache for persisting an `AuthSession` between application launches
 </br>
 <i class="example">Examples: Browser local storage, Keychain on iOS</i>

 `AuthManager`
-</br>A manager responsible for orchestrating interactions between the `RemoteAuthProvider`, `DataStore`, and the runtime of your application
+</br>A manager responsible for orchestrating interactions between the `RemoteAuthProvider`, `AuthDataStore`, and the runtime of your application

 `Auth`
-</br>The single entrypoint into the EZClientAuth framework.
-It's responsible for configuring the `AuthManager` with a particular `RemoteAuthProvider`, and holding a singleton `AuthManager`.

-EZClientAuth was built as part of an SDK intended for use across multiple product lines of iOS applications.

-The business jury was still undecided on which authentication provider we would ultimately use.
-So the engineering team needed to build authentication with flexibility at its core.
+</br>The consuming code's sole entrypoint to use EZClientAuth

 <h4>Domain Driven Design</h4>